top of page

 3. Visual Drift Across Campaigns

 AI-generated characters often change subtly between outputs.
-Over time, this leads to inconsistent visuals, broken brand recognition and costly rework.
+Over time, this leads to inconsistent visuals, broken brand recognition, and costly rework.

 4. Assets That Break in Production

-Many AI outputs look good in isolation but fail when animated, versioned, localized or adapted for physical production.
+Many AI outputs look good in isolation but fail when animated, versioned, localized, or adapted for physical production.

 Characters as Long-Term Brand Infrastructure

 Brands that use characters successfully treat them as infrastructure, not campaigns.
+A character must:

 • Work across years, not weeks